AGN-codes/ASRGenderAge/README.md

 - You need to put the absolute path to the project folder and files in AMODEL.py

 For the bot to start working, run ABOT.py

+- Important: Please note that this was a test (predecessor) project to the main project that I had at Asr Gooyesh Pardaz, and the resources and models used in this repository were in public domain which I have forgotten the sources of.